 If you have celiac disease, ensure the ingredients you buy to make this bread are certified gluten-free, as sometimes cross-contamination might occur.

-Does sourdough bread have lectins?
+gluten-free sourdough bread

 The short answer is yes; regular sourdough bread, made with wheat flour or rye flour, has lectins.

 However, out of all the types of bread you can have, if you want to avoid pesky lectins as much as possible but are not ready to give up bread, you can occasionally eat real sourdough bread made with organic white wheat flour.
-The fermentation process helps neutralize some of the anti-nutrients in grains and enhances the absorption of minerals.
-However, there are still many people who will react to wheat (especially those with autoimmune diseases and gut issues), no matter how it is prepared.

 Also, besides gluten and lectins, let’s not forget the Wheat Germ Agglutinin (WGA), a type of very small protein found in whole grains like wheat and rye, more specifically in the bran.
 So, when eating whole-grain bread, we are not only exposed to gluten and other bigger lectins but also to WGA, which can pass the mucosal barrier of your gut even if your gut is not compromised.